altruios/namshubettulpa/public/namshubettuple/redeye.md

 {
 *Kent pulled her to her feet*
-*They ran across the flat to the nearest connected gear* *Kent - still holding her hand, grabbed around her back* *He led them to jump for the face of that gear*
+*They ran across the flat to the nearest connected gear* *The navigator - still holding her hand, grabbed around her back* *He led them to jump for the face of that gear*
-~They landed in an awkward roll, the wind knocked out of Martha~ ~She looked back to where they had just been only to see darkness~ ~She heard loud clattering from below~
+~They landed in an awkward roll, the wind knocked out of Martha~ ~She looked back to where they had just been only to see darkness~ ~She heard a loud clattering from below~
 'Okay, that is just great.
 why is it slipping like that?'
 ~Which echoed in her left ear, but she was sure that was down at this point~ 'Or maybe that way is up?'
 ~She was lost - they were generally heading up~
-*Kent got up, and helped her to her feet - inspecting her for any damage* ~He mimed looking at a watch and tilted his head more urgently~ }
+*The navigator got up, and helped her to her feet - inspecting her for any damage* "NT::$Ehurryup:!"
+}
 {
 *He ran - looking back as Martha jolted forward to match his pace* ~She felt something - a dread she remembered from a distant dream~ ~!A prickling on the back of the neck.!~
-~Not wanting to turn around, not wanting to face it she caught up to Kent~ ~He had just jumped onto another gear's teeth~
+~Not wanting to turn around, not wanting to face it she caught up to the Navigator~ ~He had just jumped onto another gear's teeth~
 "M::I think it's here,"
-*Kent nodded, pointed to his eye, then behind her* *Then waved her forward*
+"NT:: $Eyes:, $Edontlookbehind:"

 *She jumped and landed where he was*
-~They were running now and Martha noticed the wave of gears slipping~ *She stopped while Kent did not*
+~They were running now and Martha noticed the wave of gears slipping~ *She stopped while the Navigator did not*
 "M::Wait!"
 }
 {